 OverviewAiguillette du Lauzet, a limestone tower in the Western Alps

-Aiguillette du Lauzet is a slender limestone’s tower situated in the small group named "Massif des Cerces", situated North-West from the town of Briançon; it’s the steepest and finest peak in the right-hand side of a group of three ones overlooking the Alpe du Lauzet.
+Aiguillette du Lauzet is a slender limestone’s tower belonging to the group named "Massif des Cerces", situated North-West from the town of Briançon; it’s the steepest and finest peak in the right-hand side of a group of three ones overlooking the Alpe du Lauzet.

 Getting ThereROAD ACCESS